Appdynamics/network-monitoring-extension/README.md

 **Note : By default, the Machine agent and AppServer agent can only send a fixed number of metrics to the controller.
 To change this limit, please follow the instructions mentioned [here](http://docs.appdynamics.com/display/PRO14S/Metrics+Limits).**

 ##Installation
-1. Run 'mvn clean install' from network-monitoring-extension directory
+1. To build from source, clone this repository and run 'mvn clean install'.
+This will produce a NetworkMonitor-VERSION.zip in the target directory.
+Alternatively, download the latest release archive from Github[https://github.com/Appdynamics/network-monitoring-extension/releases].
 2. Copy and unzip NetworkMonitor.zip from 'target' directory into \<machine_agent_dir\>/monitors/
 3. Edit config.yaml file and provide the required configuration (see Configuration section)
 4. Restart the Machine Agent.